Academy for Health Careers (17K751)

 About

-The mission of the Academy for Health Careers is to ensure that every student develops a strong foundation in health studies, science, leadership, communication, and other competencies that are essential for careers in the healthcare services industry.
-Our goal is to have students who will be college and career ready upon graduation, prepared to participate in the global marketplace as skilled problem-solvers, critical thinkers, and self-sustaining citizens.
+The mission of the Academy for Health Careers is to ensure that every student develops a strong foundation in health studies, science, leadership and other competencies that are essential for careers in the healthcare industry.
+An Academy for Health Careers graduate is college and career ready and prepared to lead the change to ensure equity in access to progressive and innovative health care.
+Our students graduate having researched areas of disproportionality in heath care policy with a plan to eradicate failures in public health and transform access for communities that are historically underserved.

 Teachers with more than 3 years of experience: 68%